IK Multimedia Miroslav Philharmonik 2 – Big Band in a Box

 - Recorded at CNSO Studios in Prague

 Skipping to the top of the screen we can see play, mix and edit buttons.
-The first showing the patch information for the currently loaded sounds, mix features a well featured mixing console with AUX sends and master BUS.
+The first shows the patch information for the currently loaded sounds, mix features a well-featured mixing console with AUX sends and master BUS.
 Finally, the edit screen shows a totally mind-numbing amount of modulation, pitch shifting, and synthesis style filtering controls.

 Heading back over to the play screen, patches are split between multi mixes, individual instruments, patterns and live mode.
 Everything is well laid out and constructing custom orchestral setups is a breeze, though all of the included patch setups sound excellent.

-In use it required a decent amount of CPU processing and RAM to run the larger patches, though considering the number of instruments loaded, that was to be expected.
-Loading times for these patches is quite long, so browsing through them takes some time (bring coffee).
+In use, the library required a decent amount of CPU processing and RAM to run the larger patches, though considering the number of instruments loaded, that was to be expected.
+Loading times for these patches are quite long, so browsing through them takes some time (bring coffee).

 Interestingly, the samples hold up very well to being mistreated synthetically.
-Since they are recorded quite flat, almost thin sounding, the synthesis layering doesn’t muddy or over saturate the results as what you’d get trying to do this with another sample library.
+Since they are recorded quite flat, almost thin sounding, the synthesis layering doesn’t muddy or over-saturate the results as you’d get trying to do this with another sample library.